dustin/gopro/README.md

 When I do, I suspect I should be able to move my >TB storage from GoPro's buckets to my own with a tiny amount of bandwidth to my house.

+### processSQS

+The `processSQS` command is automatically run by the `backup` command to catch results of asynchronous lambda function calls, but if the process is interrupted or you just want to make sure you've picked up everything, this command can be invoked separately without potentially issuing more copy requests.

 [stack]: https://docs.haskellstack.org/en/stable/install_and_upgrade/
 [blog]: http://dustin.sallings.org/2020/04/29/gopro-plus.html